oyekanmiayo/dsa-all-langs/graph/README.md

     ```
     Pseudocode:
     * Access list of edges associated with vertex1 key
-    * Traverse list to look for vertex2
+    * Traverse list of edges to look for vertex2
     ```

     **Time Complexity**: Access value associated with vertex1 key + Traverse list of edges.
 Linear Time or **O(|E|)**, where **|E|** = array or set of edges